swapnilalaspure1/Electric-Vehicles-Trends-Growth-Analysis/README.md

 ## Contact

-You can reach me on [LinkedIn] `www.linkedin.com/in/swapnilalaspure` for any queries or collaborations.
+You can reach me on [LinkedIn](http://www.linkedin.com/in/swapnilalaspure) for any queries or collaborations.